Recording receipts for a party committee

 Small contributions collected through tax checkoff

-When a committee receives small contribution in the form of state tax checkoff funds, records on individual contributors are not required.
+When a committee receives small contributions in the form of state tax checkoff funds, records on individual contributors are not required.
 The contributions are reported as “unitemized contributions from individuals.”
 However, the committee must keep a record of the state government source, the date of receipt and the amount received.

 Contributions through online banking services